bcgov/bcgov-emergency-info/README.md

 1. Import the json file(s) in ./cpt-ui-json/ through CPT UI's import tool.
 1. Update fields using ACF's `sync` function in the ACF admin menu.

+### NAAD Requests
+To allow the plugin to accept requests from the NAAD connector some additional configuration is required:
+1. Choose a user (or create a new one) that has the `manage_options` capability (Administrator role and up).
+2. Navigate to this user's settings page (Users > [user from step 1] > Edit).
+3. Under Application Passwords section, set `New Application Password Name` to "NAAD".
+4. Click `Add New Application Password` button.
+5. Copy the generated password and provide it to the NAAD Connector instance along with the username from step 1.

 ## Shortcodes

 ## Hooks